 Futures:

-- Reliable VWAP signals
+When VWAP signals fail

 VWAP Trading Checklist